DevExpress/testcafe/docs/articles/documentation/test-api/actions/action-options.md

 `destinationOffsetX`, `destinationOffsetY` | Number  | Mouse pointer coordinates that define a point where dragging is finished.
 If an offset is a positive integer, coordinates are calculated relative to the top-left corner of the destination element.
 If an offset is a negative integer, they are calculated relative to the bottom-right corner. | The center of the destination element.
 `speed`   | Number | The speed of action emulation.
 Defines how fast TestCafe performs the action when running tests.
 A value between `1` (the maximum speed) and `0.01` (the minimum speed).
 If test speed is also specified in the [CLI](../../using-testcafe/command-line-interface.md#--speed-factor) or [programmatically](../../using-testcafe/programming-interface/runner.md#run), the action speed setting overrides test speed. | `1`

-Drag options are used in the [t.dragToElement](drag-element.md#drag-an-element-onto-another-one) action.
+DragToElement options are used in the [t.dragToElement](drag-element.md#drag-an-element-onto-another-one) action.

 **Example**